Remgr12/calc/README.md

 - Matrix class supporting +, -, \*, transpose, det, inv (Gauss–Jordan inverse).
 - Session features: history, inspect variables, save/load variables to JSON.
 - Small CLI REPL and one-shot evaluation with -e / --expr.

-Safe evaluation is implemented by SafeEvaluator, which parses expressions with ast.parse and only permits a subset of AST nodes and operators.
-This is intended to avoid arbitrary code execution.

 ## Usage